Yeah, yeah, you’ve heard it all.

 That’s good – as small businesses get familiar with Facebook marketing, the innovation starts kicking in.

 Jason Alvey, the founder of The Four Firkins in Minneapolis, has worked hard with the rest of his team to make sure the beer store’s Facebook Page stays on the map.
-They do all of the traditional Facebook marketing strategies … and then some.
+They do all of the traditional Facebook best marketing strategies … and then some.

 The staff posts photos and videos.
 They interact with fans on a daily basis and announce new beer shipments – sometimes exclusively through Facebook.